spacetelescope/jwst/CONTRIBUTING.md

 [Installing JWST for Development](Step-3-Installing-jwst-for-development) section, is designed to help contributors run all the checks on their contributions every time they commit.

-The following three style checks are performed:
+The following style checks are performed:

 * **PEP8-compliant code**